 The Litigation Committee has held two in-person meetings this year - in Spokane, Washington in July 2015 and in Salt Lake City, Utah in March 2016.
-(See separate report of the Litigation Committee.)
 At the same meetings, the legal division also coordinated a state attorney training session.